DMPRoadmap/roadmap/docs/sso/README.md

 ## Testing

-Once your institution's identity provider has been configured and SSO has been enabled for your institution within the DMPTool, you can use visit our [SSO Test Page](https://dmptool-stg.cdlib.org/cgi-bin/PrintShibInfo.pl) to test the SSO handshake.
-Select your institution from the dropdown list and click the button.
+Once your institution's identity provider has been configured and SSO has been enabled for your institution within the DMPTool, you can visit our [SSO Test Page](https://dmptool-stg.cdlib.org/cgi-bin/PrintShibInfo.pl) to test the SSO handshake.
+Select your institution from the dropdown list and click the "Continue" button.
 This should bring you to your institution's login page if things were properly configured within the DMPTool.
-Once you login, you will be redirected back to a test page that should display the attributes mentioned above if things were properly configured within your identity provider.
+Once you login, you will be redirected back to a validation page that will display the attributes mentioned above.
+If all has been properly configured within your identity provider, a Success message will be displayed.

-If your name does not appear in the dropdown list, then you may not be a member of InCommon or eduGAIN.
+If your insitution does not appear in the dropdown list, then you may not be a member of InCommon or eduGAIN.
 Contact us for more information.